ipekgungor/Bookstore-App-Java-PostgreSQL-React-with-Redux-Toolkit---Backend/README.md

-# Book-Review-Application-with-React-and-Spring-Boot---MongoDB - Backend
+# Bookstore-App-Java-PostgreSQL-React-with-Redux-Toolkit - Backend

-This is a book sales page.
-Books are listed and users can add or remove any books they want from their cart.
-With the Redux toolkit, the cart can be viewed simultaneously on the entire page and changes can be tracked.
+This is a book sales application where books are listed, and users can add or remove any books they want from their cart.
+With the Redux Toolkit, the cart can be viewed simultaneously on the entire page, and changes can be tracked.

 ## Features

-- **Home Page:** Users can view pictures, titles and prices of books.
-If they wish, they can go to the book detail page or add it to their cart.
+- **Home Page:** Users can view pictures, titles, and prices of books.
+If they wish, they can go to the book detail page or add the book to their cart.
-- **Book Detail Page:** Photos, titles, descriptions, release year and prices of the books are listed.
-The user adds to the cart or returns to the home page.
+- **Book Detail Page:** Photos, titles, descriptions, release years, and prices of the books are listed.
+Users can add the book to the cart or return to the home page.
-- **Cart Page:** The books in the basket are displayed.
-The number can be increased or decreased, or the book can be completely deleted from the basket.
+- **Cart Page:** The books in the cart are displayed.
+The quantity can be increased or decreased, or the book can be completely removed from the cart.
-**Thanks to the cart icon in the header, users can view the current status of their carts on every page, remove items, and go to the cart detail page.**
+- **Cart Icon in Header:** Thanks to the cart icon in the header, users can view the current status of their carts on every page, remove items, and navigate to the cart detail page.

 ## Requirements

 - **Java:** 17 or later
-- **Maven:**
+- **Maven:** Installed
 - **PostgreSQL:** Database management system

 ## Installation Instructions